Urine Trouble: What STDs Cause Frequent Urination?

 Of course, not every STD causes urination trouble.
 Of the most common STDS, there are only a specific few that include this side effect.

-Why Do Some STDs Cause Frequent Urination?
+Why Do These STDs Cause Frequent Urination?

 Frequent urination often occurs due to an issue with the urethra.
 This tube transports urine from the bladder down and out of our bodies.
 For a situation in which the urethra is inflamed or infected, urination can become painful.
 Other times, it can have you running to the bathroom more often than expected.